kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

   available but is expensive.
 - Z50 should be a SN7404N, not a 74LS04 as labelled.
 Z50 acts as an amplifier and requires an unbuffered part.
 - Z65 should be a SN74LS92, not a 74HCT92 as labelled.
 The 7492 was never produced in HCT variant
+- Z32 can be a 74HCT00 just like other digital logic.
+Use of 74C00 is not required.
 - C51 (decoupling capacitor) duplicates C79.
 C51 can be omitted/removed as desired.

 ## Configuration